Insurgency in Kosovo (1995–1998): 1998

 Months before the NATO bombing of Yugoslavia, the North Atlantic Council said that the KLA was "the main initiator of the violence" and that it had "launched what appears to be a deliberate campaign of provocation".

 James Bissett, former Canadian Ambassador to Yugoslavia, Bulgaria and Albania, wrote in 2001 that media reports indicate that "as early as 1998, the Central Intelligence Agency assisted by the British Special Air Service were arming and training Kosovo Liberation Army members in Albania to foment armed rebellion in Kosovo" with the hope that "NATO could intervene (...)".

-Pursuing Adem Jashari for the murder of a Serb policeman, the Serbian forces again attempted to assault the Jashari compound in Prekaz on the 22nd of January, 1998.
+Pursuing Adem Jashari for the murder of a Serb policeman, the Serbian forces again attempted to assault the Jashari compound in Prekaz on 22 January 1998.
 With Jashari not present, thousands of Kosovo Albanians descended on Prekaz and again succeeded in pushing the Serbian forces out of the village and its surroundings.
 The next month, a small unit of the KLA was ambushed by Serb policemen.
 Four Serbs were killed and two were injured in the ensuing clashes.
-At dawn on the 5th of March, 1998, the KLA launched an attack against a police patrol in Prekaz, which was then answered by a police operation on the Jashari compound which left 58 Albanians dead, including Jashari and the majority of his family members.
+At dawn on 5 March 1998, according to the Serbian public report, the KLA launched an attack against a police patrol in Prekaz, which was then answered by a police operation on the Jashari compound which left 58 Albanians dead, including Jashari and the majority of his family members.
 Four days after this, a NATO meeting was convoked, during which Madeleine Albright pushed for an anti-Serbian response.
 NATO now threatened Serbia with a military response.
-The Kosovo War ensued, with subsequent NATO intervention, which started after the Racak massacre was uncovered during the course of the war.
+The Kosovo War ensued, with subsequent NATO intervention, which started after the Račak massacre was uncovered during the course of the war.

 Attacks

 Between 1991 and 1997, mostly in 1996–97, 39 people were killed by the KLA.
-Attacks between 1996 and February of 1998 led to the deaths of 10 policemen and 24 civilians.
+Serbian officials reported that attacks between 1996 and February of 1998 led to the deaths of 10 policemen and 24 civilians.

 The KLA launched 31 attacks in 1996, 55 in 1997, and 66 in January and February 1998.
 After the KLA killed four policemen in early March 1998, special Serbian police units retaliated and attacked three villages in Drenica.
 The total number of attacks by the KLA in 1998 was 1,470, compared to 66 the year before.
 After the attacks against the Yugoslav police intensified in 1998, security increased as did the presence of Yugoslav Army personnel, which led to the Kosovo War.

+Aftermath

+Due to the overall success in the KLA's guerrilla activities and the intensification of their attacks in 1998, the Yugoslav army would increase deployment in Kosovo, with the tension ultimately culminating in the Kosovo War.

+During the insurgency, rebel forces were able to capture most of the region of Drenica, especially after the events in 1997.